Published

 Is HomeLister worth it?

-HomeLister presents itself as a game-changer, but many other flat fee MLS companies have been providing essentially the same services for a much lower cost long before HomeLister came along.
+HomeLister presents itself as a game-changer, but its competitors have been providing essentially the same services for a much lower cost long before HomeLister came along.

 HomeLister’s service will definitely cost less than agent commission, especially if your home sells for over $300,000, but so will other companies who price their basic package at $99 compared to HomeLister’s $599 cost.